bajabob/Care-Coordinator/README.md

-steps to follow to make changes to code:
+#Steps to follow to make changes to code

 make sure repo is cloned